blacklightpy/vaultofknowledge/Z2-Rough Notes 2/General/Filter Graph.md

 Filter Graphs in multimedia processing are directed graphs.
 The edges represent one-way transfer of data and the nodes represent [[filters]].
-The edges are called pipes, and they are part of the [[Pipe and Filter Architecture 1]].
+The edges are called pipes, and they are part of the [[Pipe and Filter Architecture]].

 Filters are functional blocks that do a specific activity in the multimedia processing workflow.